 Make this easy and fun “You Rock” Valentine’s Day card from your rock collection.

-Today I’m joined by my childhood friend and communication strategist, Tenaya Wallace, who is sharing her eco-friendly pet rock Valentines, and her unique sense of humor.
+Today I’m joined by Tenaya Wallace who is sharing her humorous eco-friendly pet rock Valentines with us.
 Welcome Tenaya!

 When my son was three I learned the importance of unique Valentines.
 Xan attended the most parent-involved co-op in the hippest hood in America (seriously, it was in Forbes) and we sent him to school with store-bought cards from the local CVS pharmacy.
 I think they were Sponge Bob-themed.